twentyTwo/vsc-ext-coding-time-tracker/README.md

 ### Configuration Options

-You can customize the extension's behavior through VS Code settings:
+You can customize the extension's behavior through VS Code settings or the dedicated Settings view:

+**Method 1: Using the Settings View (Recommended)**
+1. Open the Coding Time Summary view by clicking on the status bar or using the command `SCTT: Show Coding Time Summary`
+2. Click the "Settings" button in the top-right corner of the summary view
+3. Configure all settings through the user-friendly interface with descriptions and validation
+4. Click "Save Settings" to apply changes

+**Method 2: Using VS Code Settings**
 1. Open VS Code Settings (Ctrl+, or Cmd+, on macOS)
 2. Search for "Simple Coding Time Tracker"

-3. Available settings:
+**Available settings:**
    - **Inactivity Timeout**: How long to wait before stopping the timer when no activity is detected but you are focused on VS Code (in minutes)
      - Default: 2.5 minutes
      - Lower values will stop tracking sooner when you're not actively coding